Legacy-Edition-Minigames/Minigames/INSTALLATION-MINEHUT.md

 ### Notices

 * Due to MineHut servers not having much RAM, it is **highly** encouraged that you [use the legacy map resetter](https://github.com/DBTDerpbox/Legacy-Edition-Battle/issues/7)

+* Legacy Edition Battle is currently designed for [Minecraft Java Edition 1.18.2](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-18-2), if you'd like 1.16-1.18.1 support, you can use [ViaBackwards](https://www.curseforge.com/minecraft/mc-mods/viabackwards) & [ViaVersion](https://www.curseforge.com/minecraft/mc-mods/viaversion) in the mods folder